happycod3r/Term-Lock/README.md

    |_|   |______||_|  \_\|_|  |_|        |______| \____/  \_____||_|\_\

 ```
+> If you need to stop unauthorized access to your terminal Term-Lock is a simple solution

 ## [About](#about)

 Term-Lock is a simple 1 way authentification system that allows you to block access and add a layer of security to your terminal by prompting for a pin which is then encrypted and stored on the system in a hidden file and folder.